Mohamedsaad136/delicios-landing-page/README.md

-# delicios-landing-page
+# Delicios Landing Page

-– Developed a multi-section landing page using HTML and CSS with structured layout and modern UI design – Designed product showcase sections, cards, and a contact form interface – Implemented reusable UI components and organized page structure for better user experience – Integrated external resources such as Google Fonts and Font Awesome
+A modern multi-section landing page built using HTML and CSS, featuring product showcases and a full UI layout.

+## Features
+- Multi-section layout (Navbar, Hero, Products, About, Contact, Footer)
+- Product cards and UI components
+- Contact form design
+- Responsive structure and clean UI
+- Integration with Google Fonts and Font Awesome

+## Technologies Used
+- HTML
+- CSS

+## How to Run
+Open index.html in your browser